pburkholder/how-i-work/README.md

     - `[_X_]` Done

  ... more to come

+### Ending the day

+I'm bad at this.
+I often just push to InboxZeor and SlackZero and walk away.

 ### Possible changes
 - Tee up one deep work item the previous day to work on first